seppo0010/subtitler/README.md

 # Subtitler

-Download substitles for all videos in a directory
+Download subtitles for all videos in a directory

 ## Setup